 \section{Abstract}

-This is a complete study of the dynamics of polynomial planar vector fields whose linear part is a multiple of the identity and whose nonlinear part is a homogeneous polynomial.
+This is a full study of the dynamics of polynomial planar vector fields whose linear part is a multiple of the identity and whose nonlinear part is a homogeneous polynomial of arbitrary degree $n>1$.
 It extends previous work by other authors that was mainly concerned with the existence and number of limit cycles.
-The general results are also applied to two classes of examples where the nonlinearities have degrees 2 and 3, for which we provide a complete set of phase portraits.
+The general results are also applied to two classes of examples where the nonlinearities have degrees 2 and 3, for which we provide a set of phase portraits.